 7. Understanding The Power Of Joint Efforts

-During the crisis the leaders of the best workplaces have recognized the power of joint efforts.
-No matter how strong they are in making decisions, they now need the mutual support of all their employees.
+During this crisis the leaders of the best workplaces have recognized the power of joint efforts.
+No matter how strong they were in self-decision making, they now need the support of all their employees.
 They expect the full dedication of their team towards shared objectives.

 8. Keeping The Personal Goals Aside

-Most leaders often keep going over strategies about how they are more likely to be promoted.
-Now, these leaders have realized that their roles are much beyond the fancy titles and attractive perks.
+Most leaders often keep going over strategies about how they are more likely to get a promotion.
+They now have realized that there is a lot beyond the fancy titles and attractive perks.